 Mediterranean Quinoa Casserole

-Mediterranean Quinoa Casserole is a healthy and flavorful dinner made with baby spinach, cherry tomatoes and fresh dill.
-It’s less than 200 calories per serving and it’s gluten-free!
+Mediterranean Quinoa Casserole- a healthy and flavorful vegetarian dinner made with baby spinach, cherry tomatoes and fresh dill. (gluten-free)

 A small percentage of you might recognize the title for this recipe and that’s because it’s one of the first that I ever posted on the blog.